HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 The calls to `add_hobby` *mutated* that single list in the class attribute, resulting in all hobbies from different person instances being added to the same list.

-We can verify that they are the same list by evaluating the expression:
+We can verify that they resolve to the same list by evaluating the expression:

 ```python
 tolkien.hobbies is elvis.hobbies